 Cabot has a population of 1,500 and is best known for its cheese factory.
 We enjoy taking factory tours while on vacation and love cheese, so this tour was a no-brainer.
 Having some time to kill, we strolled into downtown Cabot, which consists of not much more than a grocery store and Harry’s Hardware.
 The hardware store has a gas pump out front and a small diner in the back.
 Its most interesting feature, however, is the sit-down bar smack dab in the middle of the store.
 It is one of only three hardware stores in the country to also be a bar.
 Harry’s owner was the only one working and despite it being 10:00 a.m., a conversation was started over a flight of local beers and some popcorn.
 In addition to owning Harry’s, this friendliest of bartenders and his wife also owned the town’s grocery store.
 Despite the challenges he faced on a daily basis, he said he was glad he took the plunge.
 It was at that moment Sandy realized we could make Osgood’s a reality.

 Sandy is an Iowa farm girl at heart.
 She now works in IT for United Fire Group (UFG) and has a more practical way of looking at things than I usually do.
 Early in our marriage, one of my employees asked me if Sandy was a good cook.
 My reply was, “Well, she has Hamburger Helper down pat.”
-Twenty-six years of marriage and raising two sons has helped improve her cooking abilities (she makes the world’s best pumpkin cheesecake!) but she is content to let me handle the food side of Osgood’s while taking care of the day-to-day bookkeeping.
+Twenty-eight years of marriage and raising two sons has helped improve her cooking abilities (she makes the world’s best pumpkin cheesecake!) but she is content to let me handle the food side of Osgood’s while taking care of the day-to-day bookkeeping.

 Our sons Josh and Calvin were instrumental in making Osgood’s a reality by taste-testing products, making menu recommendations, and helping move in kitchen equipment.
 Josh is a senior at Iowa State majoring in civil engineering and Calvin is a freshman at Iowa State majoring in Forestry.